wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 1. In Ops Manager, click **Telegraf Agent Config**.
 2. In **Advanced Options**, select **Yes**.
 3. In the Custom Proxy URL field, provide a proxy URL or IP in the Custom Proxy URL.
-    This could also be load balancer URL if the external proxies are behind a load balancer
+    This could also be load balancer URL if the external proxies are behind a load balancer.
 4. (Optional) In the **Proxy Port** field, provide a custom proxy port (Default is 2878).
-5. Click **Save**
+5. Click **Save**.

 ### How can I customize metrics ingestion?